Harshitha0706/object-detection-yolov5/README.md

 ## 📌 Features
 ✅ Uses YOLOv5 for real-time object detection
-✅ Trained on a dataset of cars
+✅ Trained on a dataset of car
 ✅ Works with images and live video

 ## 🛠 Technologies Used
 - Python
 - OpenCV
-- PyTorch
-- Pandas
+- Numpy
 - YOLOv5

 ## 📚 What I Learned
 ✅ Understanding object detection concepts and how YOLOv5 works.
 ✅ Preprocessing datasets for bounding box detection.
 ✅ Training a machine learning model for object detection.
-✅ Using OpenCV and PyTorch for image processing.
+✅ Using OpenCV for image processing.
 ✅ Running YOLOv5 for real-time object detection.
 ✅ Uploading and managing a project on GitHub.